tvanderbruggen/SciCpp/doc/source/core.rst

     Load a vector from a string.

 :ref:`TxtLoader <core_TxtLoader>`
-    Load character separated data from a text file.
+    Load data from a character separated values text file.

 Sums, products, differences
 ----------------